 - Eat more dark leafy greens (e.g. spinach, kale, collard greens, etc)

 - Eat lots of seasonal veggies and aim for variety

 - Eat protein from quality sources (either plant-based or through sustainable animal products)

 - Cut back on the sugar and processed foods

 It’s all about keeping it simple and making better choices each day.

 And, if you need some real food recipe inspiration, be sure to check out my eCookbook, The Seasonal Comfort Food Cookbook, which contains over 55 recipes made from real food which are 100% free of grains, gluten, dairy, soy, and sugar.
-I specifically created these recipes for fall and winter using a variety of seasonal vegetables to create the creamiest and dreamiest dishes you can imagine – and they’re actually good for you.
+I specifically created these recipes using a variety of seasonal vegetables to create the creamiest and dreamiest dishes you can imagine – and they’re actually good for you.

 I really love what this reader said about the cookbook:

 “I love, love, love the cookbook!
 The Seasonal Comfort Cookbook is perfect for those of us who dream of macaroni and cheese and pot pie regardless of the season, but are trying to be more conscious about the food that we put in our bodies.
 The recipes in this cookbook are similar to those in the author’s blog, they take the fear and anxiety out of cooking for the novice and leave you wanting more… My mind is blown.” – Sam W.